edwardmeng/PowerMapper/Readme.md

 **Ignore members**

-EmitMapper will automatically map properties with the same names.
+PowerMapper will automatically map properties with the same names.
 You can ignore members by using the `Ignore` method.

         Mapper.Configure<Source, Destination>().Ignore("ID");